 We are owners of this land through the heritage of our ancestors.

-through the heritage land through the ancestral rights passed on to us.
+d through the heritage land through the ancestral rights passed on to uso

 We are a determined and proud people of who we are and our responsibilities.

-We are uniquely Australia We are uniquely Australian."
+We are uniquely Australian."

 - George Walley, Traditional Owner, Bindjareb Boodja 2013